ehando/march_madness/README.md

 In this project, we use various metrics to predict the winners of the NCAA Men's Basketball Tournament, also known as March Madness.
 Our goal is to accurately predict which teams are most likely to win each game and ultimately become the tournament champion.

-To achieve this goal, we have collected and analyzed a large amount of data on college basketball teams, including their past performance, key player statistics, and various team metrics such as offensive and defensive efficiency.
+To achieve this goal, we have collected and analyzed a large amount of data on college basketball teams, key player statistics, and various team metrics such as offensive and defensive efficiency.

 ## Data Dictionary

  1.Tournament Data: This dataset contains the teams and their stats for the 2023 season, including their conference tournament.

 ## Data Cleaning
-* Manipulated data to get specific variables of interest to be included in the data frame
+* Manipulated data to get specific variables of interest to be included in the data frame.
+Below is varriables that we used
+1. Team
+2. KENPOM.ADJUSTED.EFFICIENCY
+3. BARTTORVIK.ADJUSTED.EFFICIENCY
+4. TURNOVER..
+5. POINTS.PER.POSSESSION.DEFENSE
+6. FREE.THROW..

 ```
 game_data <- read.csv("2023_game_data.csv") %>%